sama1mansn/zkBNB-docs/docs/guide/introduction/getting-started.md

 ## 👨‍🔧 Building Dapps on zkBNB

-Start building dapps to create value based on the data assets and its related economy.
+Start building dapps to create value based on the data assets and their related economy.
 - Fund your zkBNB Wallet (_**Coming Soon**_⏰)
 - Build a dapp with zkBNB API (_**Coming Soon**_⏰)

 ## 🙋‍♀️ Help & Support
 Check out the zkBNB Developer Discord for technical support. (**_TBA_** 📢)